Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/getting-started-with-nui-xaml.md

 ![XAMLFilePath](./Pictures/XAMLFilePath.PNG)

 If your app runs on a target having different window sizes, such as 720x1080, 480x800, or both then put the XAML file into the corresponding folder.
-You can also create these folders like **/res/layout/720x1080/** or **/res/layout/480x800/**.
+You can also create these folders, for example, **/res/layout/720x1080/** or **/res/layout/480x800/**.
 To add any control you want, edit the XamlSamplesPage.xaml file.

 ![XAMLFile](./Pictures/XAMLFile.PNG)